learnbyexample/100_page_python_intro/100_page_python_intro.md

 This section will discuss some of the `list` methods and operations.
 See [docs.python: list methods](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists) for documentation.
 As mentioned earlier, you can use `dir(list)` to view the available methods of an object.

 Use the `append()` method to add a single element to the end of a `list` object.
 If you need to append multiple items, you can pass an iterable to the `extend()` method.
-As an exercise, check what happens if you pass an iterable to the `append()` method and a non-iterable value to the `extend()` method.
+As an **exercise**, check what happens if you pass an iterable to the `append()` method and a non-iterable value to the `extend()` method.
 What happens if you pass multiple values to both these methods?

 ```ruby
 >>> books = []